tmux-python/libtmux/README.md

 # libtmux

 libtmux is a scripting library for tmux.
-You can use it command and control tmux servers, sessions, windows, and panes.
+You can use it to command and control tmux servers, sessions, windows, and panes.
 It is the tool behind [tmuxp], a tmux workspace manager in python.

 [![Python Package](https://img.shields.io/pypi/v/libtmux.svg)](https://pypi.org/project/libtmux/)